pebencze/pebencze/README.md

 # 👋 Hi, I’m Petra

-I recently discovered my passion for software development after studying and working in the field of art history.
 Currently I am an aspiring software engineer studying at 42 Berlin.
 Have a look at some of my projects!

 To be continued...